 This port city features palm lined avenues, quaint art galleries and a distinct “fishing town” vibe, with a much cooler temperature than the bustling cities of Morocco.
 Although be warned, the wind can blow hard at times so Essaouria is not the ideal beach holiday town.
 Also a day trip away from Marrakech (3 hour drive), Essaouira is sought out for its laid back mood.

 The medina’s walls are distinctively high with its ramparts built into the cliffs, and walking these ramparts will give you the opportunity to capture the best views of the town and coastline.
+Visiting the Medina and the Kasbah are two of the best things to do in Essaouira.
 Enjoy a seafood catch of the day at a local restaurant along the harbor or at the Moulay el Hassan on the edge of the port.

 The Todgha Gorges are a series of limestone river canyons, or wadi, in the eastern part of the High Atlas Mountains in Morocco, near the town of Tinerhir.
 Both the Todgha and neighbouring Dades Rivers are responsible for carving out these deep cliff-sided canyons, on their final 40 kilometres through the mountains.
 These freestanding, bright orange canyons are definitely worth a day trip from Marrakech.